Academic-Labbook/post-format-plugin-template/README.md

 and finding the block type as defined in the `name` field of the block's `block.json` file.
 [Here is the file for `core/code`](https://github.com/WordPress/gutenberg/blob/master/packages/block-library/src/code/block.json).

+Once you are happy with the template, zip the top level directory `abc-post-template` and upload using WordPress's plugin page.
+You will now find that the template you define is shown when you load the relevant post type.

 ## Credits

 Sean Leavey